evocn/evocn.github.io/content/_index.md

----
-title: "Index"
----

 # Hi, I'm Alex.

 Nice to meet you!
 I'm a game designer and programmer living in Bellevue, Washington.

+---

 I think a lot about games, and their potential for expression and feeling.
 I work on prototypes that explore these ideas.

-I like art that is simple and honest.

 I love having control over my work.
 My games mostly use custom, from-scratch engines.

+I like to write music and shoot films sometimes too.

+No matter the medium, I like art that is simple and honest.

 ![me](images/me.png)